nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 , forward slashes and full stops.
 </div>
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
-Multiple ingredients are separated by a comma.
+Multiple ingredients are separated by a `,`.
 </div>

 * All fields are optional, but **at least** the ingredient index and one of the fields must be present to edit an ingredient.
 * You are not allowed to edit an ingredient into an already existing ingredient in the Fridge.
 <div markdown="span" class="alert alert-success">:bulb: **Tip:**
     Specified fields will permanently override existing values with the new values- the edit is not cumulative.
-Typing editF INDEX and then hitting Enter will insert the information of the ingredient at the specified INDEX into the command box, letting you directly modify the existing ingredient.
+Typing `editF INDEX` and then hitting `Enter` will insert the information of the ingredient at the specified `INDEX` into the command box, letting you directly modify the existing ingredient.
 </div>

 Examples: